zeropointnine/tts-audiobook-tool/README.md

 **2025-12-06**

 **Updated Chatterbox** requirement to v0.1.4, which is multilanguage capable, and **added language code** project setting.
-Thanks to @JuMGameN, co-author.
+Thanks to @JuMGameN, co-author for this update.

 For existing users, the Chatterbox venv must be recreated using Python v3.11.